Palak2033/university_connect/README.md

 # University Connect

 **University Connect** is an ERP (Enterprise Resource Planning) platform written in Django for the backend and SQLite3 for database management.
 Bootstrap templates and jQuery have been used for the frontend.
-This was made for **Microsoft Engage FTE 2021**.
-I sincerely thank Microsoft for providing me this valuable opportunity to learn and apply my skills through this project.

-## Video Demo
-The 4-minute video demo for this project has been uploaded at https://vimeo.com/650817481

 ## Deployment:
 The website is automatically deployed to Heroku at https://university-connect-portal.herokuapp.com/ from the stable branch.